Florida Museum of Natural History: Florida Archaeology

+The Florida Archaeology Collection was one of the first collections established at the museum, following Bullen's starting at the museum.
+At this time, records and collections from the Florida Park Service’s archaeology division were transferred to the museum.
+When William Sears joined in 1955, he directed surveys across the state, the records of which are held by the collection.
+In the 70s and 80s, archaeological collections and archival materials from UF's Department of Anthropology were transferred to the museum and, in 1984, Charles Fairbanks' notes and collections were transferred to the museum.
+At the same time, the records and collections from the King’s Bay archaeological project in southeastern Georgia also moved to the museum.
+Since then, further surveys and excavations carried out across the state have added to the collection.

-The Florida Archaeology Collection includes artifacts spanning 12,000 years of human history in the Southeast.
-While the focus of this collection is on Florida, some materials from Georgia and other localities are included.
-These items are curated as a tangible record of the people who have made Florida their home.
+The collection includes artifacts spanning 12,000 years of human history in the Southeast and is curated as a tangible record of the people who have made Florida their home.
 The Florida Archaeology Collections come from Central and North Florida and the Panhandle regions.
-All counties including and north of Sarasota, De Soto, Hardee, Polk, Osceola, and Indian River counties are included in this collection.
-Exceptions to this rule are sites situated within Colonial St. Augustine and historical sites with no pre-Columbian material present, collections from these locales are included in the Historical Archaeology Collections.
+All counties, including and north of Sarasota, De Soto, Hardee, Polk, Osceola, and Indian River counties are included in this collection.
+Exceptions to this rule are sites situated within Colonial St. Augustine and historical sites with no pre-Columbian material present, as collections from these locales are included in the Historical Archaeology Collections.
 Counties to the south are part of the South Florida Archaeology Collections.
-Information concerning policies associated with the museum’s collections are found below.
+While the focus of this collection is on Florida, some materials from Georgia and other localities are included.

-The Excavated Collections include all archaeological materials that have been excavated using systematic recovery techniques.
-While recovery techniques vary depending on the project, site, and supervising archaeologist, all of these collections have associated provenience data.
-Documentation such as field notes, maps, and photographs are often available with the collection.
+The Excavated Collections include all archaeological materials that have been excavated using systematic recovery techniques, along with associated provenance data.
+Documentation, such as field notes, maps, and photographs, are often available with the collection.
 Below is a select list of sites in the Florida Archeology Collections.

 Abraham's Old Town

-Abraham's Old Town or Pilaklikaha is a multicomponent site in Sumter County.
-The site includes a ceramic period occupation (Pasco and Sand-Tempered Plain) and possibly a preceramic component.
-The site's significance is its identification as Pilaklikaha, a town inhabited by Black Seminoles during the early 19th century.
+Abraham's Old Town is a multicomponent site in Sumter County.
+It has been identified as Pilaklikaha, a town inhabited by Black Seminoles during the early 19th century.
+The site has evidence of ceramic period occupation (Pasco and Sand-Tempered Plain) and possibly a preceramic component.
 The collection includes lithics, ceramics (both European and Seminole), glass beads, trade pipe fragments, bottle glass, brick, cut nails, and other metal fragments recovered during excavations from 1998 to 2001.